List of library resources

 Below is a list of resources relevant to Aviation available via the Library.
 For a list of other useful resources, visit the General Resources webpage.

 A bibliographic database covering scholarly research and industry news relating to all areas of hospitality and tourism with coverage going back to the 1965.
 There is full text for 440 publications including country reports.
-Video tutorials.
+Hospitality and Tourism Complete is an EBSCOhost database and works in a similar way to Discover.
+Video tutorial.

 The IEEE/IET Electronic Library on the IEEE Xplore platform provides online access to over 151 journals, over 900 conference proceedings, 400 ebooks, 3400 technical standards and 200 educational courses covering many different aspects of computing, electrical engineering and electronics.
 Video tutorial.